valhuber/ApiLogicServer/api_logic_server_cli/docs/Tutorial.md

    > The sample Scenarios below were chosen to illustrate the basic patterns of using rules.
 Open the disclosure box ("Tests - and their logic...") to see the implementation and notes.

-For more information, see [Working with Behave](../Working-With-Behave).
+For more information, see [Testing with Behave](https://valhuber.github.io/ApiLogicServer/Behave/).

 &nbsp;&nbsp;&nbsp;